designedbydark/open-source-keyboards-designedbydark/README.md

    Simon shortened it to 'Dark' and that's how I became known by that name.

 ***
+THIRD RELEASE:
+[Open Source Sixty (OSS) V2]
+.USB port redone to fix any slight alignment issues .Increased gap underneath screws for top-mounted configuration, by lowering a portion of the bottom case .On the bottom left and right corner of the 'bottom case' added a small amount of material to increase the minimum thickness around the screws to 1mm.
+I apologise for this oversight and the time taken to correct it, I was burnt out and busy with other life events.

+The keyboard should now be functional, but still has yet to be prototyped by myself for testing.

+[Open Source Idol, aka Ex: Idol (F12 TKL)]
+.Top mounted version of Ex Idol with both WK (Winkey) and WKL (Winkeyless) variants of the top-case included.
+.An altered version of the 'ecliptica' top mount plate included, styled for this keyboard with hearts and other decoration.
+Keyboard is top-mounted only.
+.Internally screwed using the standard 'screwless' implementation - NOT BAION BOLT at this time.
+Something similar may come later, TBC.
+.9 degree typing angle
+.No external engravings included
+.Large through weight
+.Chinese text indicating for the manufacturer to put their maker's mark/ name there to indicate who made the keyboard, along with 'designedbydark' and 'idol'.
+No other text within the keyboard proper, is included.
+.M2.5 size, 6mm screws should be used for top mount/plate fastening as usual.
+M4 countersunk screws should be used for the weight, like maybe 3mm or 4mm length or longer, whatever the manu wants to do.
+Then the case screws should be 6mm length M2 screws, but taking M1.3 sized screwdrivers, if that makes sense.
+M1.3 sized driver, M2 screw.
+That confused me for a while when i was getting replacement screws, doh.

+***

 SECOND RELEASE:
 [Open Sourced Sixty (OSS)]